vrama628/dominai/README.md

 2. Install [opam](https://opam.ocaml.org/doc/Install.html), the package manager
     for OCaml.
 3. Run `opam init` (this may take a few minutes).
 Then run `opam install . --deps-only` to install this project's dependencies.
+4. You may need to install `conf-libev` and `conf-pkg-config`.
+This is system-dependent.
-4. Run the server with `dune exec dominai`
+5. Run the server with `dune exec dominai`

 You only need to do each of steps 1-3 once; once you've done them you can do step 4 at any time to run the server again.